-Our Saturday plans were to drive to a remote area of North Carolina to have dinner in an old farmhouse located on the banks of a river.
-When we arrived the rain was coming down in torrents.
+Our Saturday plans were to drive to a remote North Carolina area to have dinner in an old farmhouse located on a riverbank.
+When we arrived, the rain was coming down in torrents.
 We were a couple of hours early, so we canceled those reservations because we couldn’t even get out of the car.

 I tried to call a favorite restaurant in Abingdon, VA, to make last-minute reservations, but they were booked.
 It was Prom Night, so everyone was extra busy.
 After four hours of driving, our plans to enjoy a lovely date night dinner were fading.
 As we were considering other options, we passed by Morgan’s in Abingdon and decided to take a chance that they could seat us.